karthikdnani/Travel-Recommendation-System/README.md

-# Trip Planner — AI Travel Itinerary Generator
+# Travel Recommendation System — Personalized Trip Itineraries

-A full-stack web application that uses **Google Gemini AI** to generate complete day-by-day travel itineraries for any destination worldwide.
+A full-stack web application that generates personalized day-by-day travel itineraries for any destination worldwide.

 ## Features
-- Real Gemini AI generates unique itineraries for ANY city
+- Personalized itineraries generated for ANY city
 - Precise GPS map pins using Nominatim + OpenStreetMap
 - Real destination photos from Unsplash
 - Hotel recommendations with images